-ACEM is running a 'burst' reporting period in EMER for the COVID-19 pandemic, from 21 May to 5 July 2020.
-We are asking members and trainees to anonymously share their experiences so that others can learn from them.
-Themes relating to recurrent incidents during the pandemic will be analysed and communicated back to members.
+ACEM is running a 'burst' reporting period in EMER for the COVID-19 pandemic, from 21 May to 19 August 2020 (extended from 5 July).
+We are asking all emergency department health care workers in Australia and New Zealand to anonymously share their experiences so that others can learn from them.
+Themes relating to recurrent incidents during the pandemic will be analysed and communicated back to stakeholders.

 Ready to report?
 Click the button below.
 Or see more information.

-Letter from the ACEM President, Dr John Bonning, 21 May 2020
+Letter to ACEM Fellows and trainees from the ACEM President, Dr John Bonning, 21 May 2020

 Subject: Help us learn from COVID-19 to improve safety and quality of care

 In light of the unprecedented impact of the COVID-19 pandemic on our lives and work, we are eager to find out more about your professional experiences, with a view to improving the safety and quality of care provided in the future.

 Not only has our professional response to this pandemic involved dealing with patients potentially directly affected by the virus, but it has presented an enormous number of variables to consider and respond to including the delays to “regular care” that occurred because of the drastic changes to the health system in the last three months.
 These have potentially far-reaching impacts and consequences for our patients, emergency departments and health systems in general now and well into the future.

 To this end, ACEM is inviting members and trainees to share their experiences of patient and staff safety incidents experienced during the current pandemic using the Emergency Medicine Events Register (EMER), our anonymous, online incident monitoring system.